 The Consulting Resume

 This means that your resume needs to make an instant good first impression.
-To do this, your management consultant resume must be catered to the consulting industry by having features that are similar to the attributes required for the actual job in consulting.
+To do this, your management consultant resume must be catered to the consulting industry by exhibiting the attributes required for the actual job.
 These include the following:

-- Strong academic background – indicates intellectual curiosity and strong work ethic
+- Strong academic background – Indicates intellectual curiosity, strong work ethic, and ability to thrive within a structured environment

 Consulting Resume Tips

-Let’s next go into our top 10 tips to improving your management consulting resume.
+Here are our top 10 tips to improve your management consulting resume.

-Your management consulting resume should include the fundamental 5 key sections below.
-Be sure and see our consulting resume examples to see these in action.
+Your management consulting resume should include the 5 key sections below.
+Check out our consulting resume examples to see it all put together.

-The very top of your resume should include your name in big font (roughly sized 16-18 on a resume with 11-12pt font).
-This is to ensure your name stands out amongst the sea of candidates.
+The very top of your resume should include your name in large font (roughly sized 16-18 on a resume with 11-12pt font).
 You should also include your phone number, email, and address.
-Note: an overview isn’t generally recommended unless you have 10+ years of experience, or diverse experience that needs to be tied together.
+There is no need for your LinkedIn URL – consulting resumes are reviewed physically, meaning that no one will have the chance to click through to your profile.
+Furthermore, everything important should be on your resume anyways.
+Note: An overview isn’t recommended unless you have 10+ years of experience or a diverse background that needs to be tied together.

-This section should come first for those currently in an academic program, but should come second to last for those who have a few years of professional experience.
+This section should come first for those currently in an academic program, but should come second to last for those who are 2+ years out of school.

 The education section should include your school name, GPA (if above a 3.5/4.0), graduation year, and location (city and state).
-Some optional sections include relevant coursework, honors and awards, and SAT or GMAT scores.
+Some optional sections include relevant coursework, honors and awards, and standardized test scores.

 This is the most important section of your resume.
 The majority of your management consulting resume should consist of your professional experiences, whether they were internships or full time jobs.
-Try not to go over 5 different roles and stick to the most important and impressive ones.
+As a general rule of thumb, keep this section to a max of 5 different roles (with a max of 5 bullet points each).

 Tip #2 – Use Consistent Formatting

-For formatting, consistency is the name of the game.
-Make sure to align everything and space everything equally.
+Consistency is the name of the game.
+Make sure to align and space everything equally.
 If you are going to bold / italicize certain words, make sure you consistently bold / italicize the same type of words (i.e. company names and position titles).

 Tip #3 – Fill up 1 Entire Page